zarkstein/PWNagotchi-MacSpoofing/README.md

 *****

-Copy the file MACSpoofing.py into the directory "/etc/pwnagotchi/custom-plugins/" on your PWNagotchi.
+Copy the file MACSpoofing.py into "/etc/pwnagotchi/custom-plugins/" directory on your PWNagotchi.

 Modify the file "/etc/pwnagotchi/config.toml" and ensure that you have the following line: